hire purchase vs personal loans what you need to know

 When buying a car, many people want to own it outright, but don’t have the money.
-If you want to own a car, rather than lease one, two common ways to finance a car you will eventually own are hire purchase car finance and personal loans.
+If you want to own a car, rather than lease one, two common ways to finance a used car you will eventually own are hire purchase car finance and personal loans.

 This guide will help you understand how hire purchase (HP) car finance can help you own a car, while also providing some flexibility, versus a personal loan which allows you to own the car right away, without some of the restrictions that come with other financing options, such as personal contract purchase (PCP).